Last updated: May 4, 2026

 Frequently Asked Questions

-Are salon services taxable in New Mexico?
+Are salon services subject to tax in New Mexico?

 More New Mexico Business Guides